Kosovo: Serbia inciting minority protests to destabilize | WTOP News

 Kosovo was part of Serbia until an armed uprising in 1998-1999 by the territory’s ethnic Albanian majority triggered a bloody crackdown by Serbs.
 A NATO bombing campaign to force Serbia’s troops out of Kosovo ended the war.
 But Serbia refuses to recognize Kosovo’s 2008 declaration of independence.

-Prime Minister Albin Kurti and President Vjosa Osmani blamed Serbian President Aleksandar Vucic for the protests.
+Prime Minister Albin Kurti and President Vjosa Osmani blamed Serbian President Aleksandar Vucic for the latest protests.

 “Vucic and (Petar) Petkovic are the main responsible persons for the riots,” Kurti wrote in Facebook.
 Petkovic is Belgrade’s official in charge of Kosovo.